SaleelFarooq/ChatBot/README.md

   2. add maven dependency for swagger in the 'pom.xml' file and update maven project
   3. run the project in eclipse IDE
   4. access Swagger in web browser using this link : ""

+  The gating thresholds that is being set are
+    1. Number of compilation errors =0
+    2. Number of dupliactes for 3 lines = 0
+    3. Upper bound for cyclomatic complexity = 3
+    4. Coverage of Unit tests = 80 %